 - Your complaint will be investigated independently of the services involved in your complaint; ussually by an officer from the Complaints Team. - We will acknowledge receipt of your letter within three working days of receiving it. - We will give you the name and phone number of the complaints officer who is investigating your complaint.
-This will not be the same person who has investigated Stage 1 of your complaint and will work independently of the service area involved in your complaint. - The officer will contact you to arrange an interview so they can talk to you about your complaint and find out what you think we should do to put it right. - The officer will investigate your complaint in line with our 'Good Practice Guidelines for Investigating Officers' and write a report on their findings. - They will send the report to the suitable Director to make a decision. - You will receive a full written response within 25 working days of us receiving your letter, or we will tell you about any delay and give you a new date for when you should receive a response. - The response will give you the chance to send your complaint to the final stage of the complaint's procedure should you so wish. - If the complaint is a council housing landlord complaint, the response will advise of the right to have the complaint reviewed by a Designated Person or recognised Tenant Panel and/or to escalate the complaint to the Housing Ombudsman Service.
-The Housing Ombudsman's contact details will be provided.
-To confirm, Housing Landlord complaints are responded to within 20 working days at stage 2 and do not have a third complaint stage. - You should write back within one month of receiving the response saying why you want to go to Stage 3.
+This will not be the same person who has investigated Stage 1 of your complaint and will work independently of the service area involved in your complaint. - The officer will contact you to arrange an interview so they can talk to you about your complaint and find out what you think we should do to put it right. - The officer will investigate your complaint in line with our 'Good Practice Guidelines for Investigating Officers' and write a report on their findings. - They will send the report to the suitable Director to make a decision. - You will receive a full written response within 25 working days of us receiving your letter, or we will tell you about any delay and give you a new date for when you should receive a response. - The response will give you the chance to send your complaint to the final stage of the complaint's procedure should you so wish. - If the complaint is a council housing landlord complaint, the response will advise of the right to have the complaint reviewed by a Designated Person or recognised Tenant Panel and/or to wait eight weeks before escalating the complaint to the Housing Ombudsman Service.
+The Housing Ombudsman's contact details will be provided. - You should write back within one month of receiving the response saying why you want to go to Stage 3.
 We will consider individual circumstances if an escalation request is received after one month, however, this will only apply for six months following response.